Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 The ICWA and State Indian child laws apply to Indian child custody proceedings in the following circumstances:

-• Indian child placement in foster care as a result of being removed from his/her parent/Indian custodian, and the parent/Indian custodian cannot have the child returned upon demand.
+• An Indian child is at risk of placement in foster care as a result of being removed from their parent/Indian custodian, and the parent/Indian custodian cannot have the child returned upon demand.

-• Indian child adoption when parental rights will be terminated
+• Indian child adoption whether or not parental rights will be terminated.

 • Parental rights have been terminated